isc-smalik/Teams-ChatBot/README.md

 InterSystems Bot

 This bot has been created using [Bot Framework](https://dev.botframework.com).
-It is capable of fetching data from FHIR repository and present it in a well formatted manner.
+It is capable of fetching data from FHIR repository and present it using adaptive cards.

 ## Prerequisites